Location

 Review published clinical research findings establishing the efficacy and safety of combined BTK inhibitor/anti-CD20 antibody therapy for R/R FL, and identify patients for whom treatment with available combinations would be appropriate.

-Recognize the spectrum, frequency and severity of adverse events associated with various therapies commonly employed in the care of patients with non-Hodgkin lymphoma, and consider recommended approaches to prevent, ameliorate and manage resultant side effects.
+Recognize the spectrum, frequency and severity of adverse events associated with various therapies commonly employed in the care of patients with NHL, and consider recommended approaches to prevent, ameliorate and manage resultant side effects.

 Accreditation Statement